Streaming Protocols for Live Broadcasting: Everything You Need to Know [2026 Update]

 The Basics of Streaming Protocols

 This process highlights a critical feature of streaming protocols: compatibility.
 Both the sending device and the viewer’s device must support the same protocol for the stream to function.
 For instance, if you’re broadcasting using MPEG-DASH but the viewer’s player doesn’t support it, the stream will fail.
 Standardization is therefore vital, ensuring reliability across devices and platforms.
-In 2025, with global streaming traffic projected to account for 85% of internet bandwidth, the role of robust streaming protocols has never been more critical.
+HLS works by converting videos into small segments delivered over HTTP, enabling adaptive bitrate streaming and smooth playback on the user’s device.

 Six widely used protocols dominate professional broadcasting today: